Emergency Pet Care Resources in Lancaster County PA

 Step 1: Stay Calm

 Your pet picks up on your stress.
-Take a deep breath and assess the situation as calmly as possible.
+Take a deep breath and assess the situation calmly.

 Step 2: Call Ahead

-Call the emergency vet clinic before you leave.
-They can prepare for your arrival and provide guidance on immediate care or safe transport.
+Call the emergency vet before you leave.
+They can prepare for your arrival and give guidance on immediate care or safe transport.

 Step 3: Safe Transport

-• If your pet is aggressive due to pain, protect yourself. use a towel or blanket for handling
+- If your pet's in pain, protect yourself use a towel or blanket for handling

 Step 4: Bring Important Information